A better travel experience for everyone

-With BRT buses running every 5 or 10 minutes along the two routes, and real‐time information at BRT bus stops, you’ll know exactly where your bus is and when it’s arriving.
+With BRT buses running every 5 or 10 minutes, and real‐time information at BRT bus stops, you’ll know exactly where your bus is and when it’s arriving.
 Or, if you don’t quite get there in time, you can rest assured the next one will quickly come along.

 Covered platforms to protect from wind and weather, comfortable seating, modern lighting and heating systems, and technology charging stations are just some of the many features being considered.
 Plus, 40% of Londoners will live near BRT stops, and 60% of jobs will be within walking distance of them.